Mr Meow-Meow was noted here, here and in a piece for The Conversation.

 TfNSW had taken action against him for not using a valid ticket (using public transport without a valid ticket and for not producing a ticket to transport officers).

-Despite hyperbole about 'cyborg rights', he today pleaded guilty to both offences at Newtown Local Court.
+Despite hyperbole about 'cyborg rights' (does everyone with a stent, a pacemaker or joint implant count as a cyborg?), he today pleaded guilty to both offences at Newtown Local Court.

 The ABC reports that Mr Meow-Meow